How to identify REAL San Marzano Tomatoes

 Real San Marzano tomatoes smell like fresh tomatoes just picked off the vine.
 Open a can and take a whiff, it should smell just like those tomatoes at the farmer’s market stall.
 Notes of sweetness or cooked tomato are NOT a good sign.

 San Marzano Tomatoes taste like – well.. tomatoes.
 They should not taste like tomato sauce.
-If they taste overly sweet, like a long-cooked sauce, you don’t have San Marzano tomatoes in front of you.
-Real San Marzano tomatoes have a harmonious freshness, minerality, a certain savoriness, and a final touch of bitterness that make them the most beloved canned tomatoes by chefs and cooks the world over.
+If they taste overly sweet, like a long-cooked sauce, you don’t have San Marzano Tomatoes in front of you.
+Real San Marzano Tomatoes have a harmonious freshness, minerality, a certain savoriness, and a final touch of bitterness that make them the most beloved canned tomatoes by chefs and cooks the world over.
 That’s the beauty of San Marzano Tomatoes: they’re delicious whether you cook them for 10 minutes or 10 hours.

 Experienced chefs swear by San Marzano because these tomatoes offer more freedom in the kitchen and opportunities to fine-tune the final flavor of your dishes.